Peugeot e-2008 vs Vauxhall Mokka-e: specs comparison

 Prices and specifications

 As standard, Peugeot fits smartphone mirroring, DAB radio, auto lights and wipers, and rear parking sensors.
 Allure adds a reversing camera, USB sockets and an upgraded version of the Active Safety Brake function, while GT brings LED headlights, sat nav and heated front seats.
 Keyless entry and start, adaptive cruise control and a panoramic sunroof await top-spec GT Premium buyers.
-Prices range from £30,680 to £36,630 after the government’s plug-in car grant.
+Prices range from around £32,000 to £36,000.

-The Mokka-e line-up kicks off with SE Nav Premium for £30,840.
+The Mokka-e line-up kicks off with SE Nav Premium costing just under £33,000.
 It gets cruise control, sat nav, LED headlights and a rear-view camera.
 Elite Nav Premium gets the bigger touchscreen, heaters for the front seats and steering wheel and a black-painted roof.
-SRi Nav Premium is the sporty-looking one with much of the same equipment, and the top-spec Launch Edition features leather upholstery, a massaging driver’s seat, advanced park assist and wireless phone charging for £34,970.
+SRi Nav Premium is the sporty-looking one with much of the same equipment, and the top-spec Ultimate trim features leather upholstery, a massaging driver’s seat, advanced park assist and wireless phone charging for around £2,000 more.

 Forget all about the old Vauxhall Mokka because the new one seems to be a huge leap forward.
 Its new styling and interior make it much more appealing, while the four available trim levels are all well-equipped.
 The Peugeot e-2008 looks to have a more luxurious interior, and is much more spacious, both for passengers and cargo; the Mokka-e’s 310-litre boot looks a bit disappointing next to the e-2008’s 434-litre space.
 With prices so similar, the e-2008 wins this comparison.